+396. ANALYTICAL TECHNIQUES IN GEOLOGY This course is to introduce the student to a wide variety of modern analytical techniques used in geological research.
+Emphasis will be placed on understanding the basic physical principles behind each technique and the type of information that can be acquired.
+The course will take advantage of the excellent equipment with the Geology Department.
 400. INTERNSHIP IN GEOLOGY1-3 Geology majors can earn credit for on-the-job training with approved environmental, geospatial, and energy-related companies.
-A student mus complete 40 hours of work for each credit hour earned (up to a maximum of three credit hours).
+A student must complete 40 hours of work for each credit hour earned (up to a maximum of three credit hours).
 The student will submit a written report about the work to the department, and the supervisor of the work will provide an assessment.
-415. APPLIED GEOPHYSICS4 Prerequisites: MATH 201 and PHYS 105.
+415. APPLIED GEOPHYSICS Prerequisites: MATH 201 and PHYS 105.
 Application of principles of physics to ascertaining shapes and distribution of rock bodies in the earth's crust.
 Seismic, gravity, magnetic and electrical techniques will be studied through a combination of lecture and data set interpretation.
 Includes one regional interpretation exercise and development of a proposal for a local geophysical study.
 491-496.
 INDEPENDENT STUDY Prerequisite: Consent of instructor.
 In-depth studies of those aspects of geology not normally covered in existing courses.
-Offered on demand 493-496 will satisfy college requirements for a "W" course.
-497. SENIOR HONORS PROJECT4 Independent research and preparation of a paper addressing the context, methods, and results of the research.
+Offered on demand.
+493-496 will satisfy college requirements for a "W" course.
+497. SENIOR HONORS PROJECT Independent research and preparation of a paper addressing the context, methods, and results of the research.
 Research for this project will generally have been initiated during registration in GEOL 493.
 900. SENIOR ASSESSMENT Geology majors must undergo an assessment prior to graduation.
 (CR/NC)